A collection of New Zealand's Great Walks

 The essentials: 32km one way (2-4 days).
 Open October to April.

 The ultimate alpine adventure hike, the Routeburn track in the centre of the South Island links the Mt Aspiring National Park with the Fiordland National Park as it weaves over mountains and through valleys, over meadows, past waterfalls and sparkling lakes, through beech forests and over open alpine plains.

 The essentials: 10km (3 hours).
 Open year round.

 One of New Zealand’s most dramatic day hikes showcases iconic views of New Zealand’s tallest Mountain (Mt Cook / Aoraki).
 A snapshot of the Southern Alps, the Hokkey Track reveals refreshing mountain streams and awe-inspiring glacial landscapes.

-Ask the Southern Crossings Travel Designers (firstname.lastname@example.org) to tailor a hiking tour to suit your interests, timings and fitness level.
+Ask the Southern Crossings Travel Designers (email@example.com) to incorporate one of New Zealand's Great Walks in your personalised luxury itinerary; and tailor a hiking tour to suit your interests, timings and fitness level.
 In addition to these popular Great Walks, Southern Crossings can take you off-the-beaten track to enjoy a collection of spectacular private guided walks that you won’t find on any maps or in any well-thumbed guidebooks.
 We take great pride in introducing visitors to hidden corners of the country, shared only with the local fauna and flora.

 Across the Tasman, hikers are equally-well rewarded with a collection of Australia's great walks and spectacular multi-day hikes.; including the New Spicers Rim Walk.